 Home of Chicken and Waffles (444 Embarcadero West)

-Got a late night craving for chicken and waffles?
-Head over to the Home of Chicken and Waffles in the Jack London.
+Got a late-night craving for chicken and waffles?
+Head over to the Home of Chicken and Waffles in Jack London.
 This 60s style diner has an entire menu dedicated to different chicken and waffles combos!

 What to eat: Paiges Palette - 2 Southern Fried Chicken Wings, Egg, and Waffle

 This family-run East Oakland haven claims to fame is the 99-cent portion of the menu, but it's the friendly staff and legit soul food that keeps customers coming back.

 What to eat: Fried Fish and Mac and Cheese

 Lois the Pie Queen passed away, but her son continues her legacy by continuing to put out delicious food at their local go-to spot.
 Come down for breakfast or lunch for pancakes, grits, biscuits, and waffles.

 A different spin on soul food, this time from the Caribbean and served counter-style.
 Enjoy the island vibes.

 Tamearra Dyson, owner of Souley Vegan has been cooking her signature vegan dishes since the age of 18.
 Chef Dyson, a vegan from an early age believes in cruelty free eating.
 Enjoy your usual go-to dishes like gumbo, mac and cheese, and biscuits and gravy but with a vegan spin.